-After the slippage test was complete, standing valve, traveling valve, and residual friction test were performed.
-Once the traveling valve and standing valve test were completed, the Texas Tech laptop hooked up to the Micro Motion unit was disconnected after the Micro Motion log had been saved.
-The data from the Wood Group RTU and ION RTU were then downloaded and saved on to the Texas Tech laptop and backed up to a flash drive along with the Micro Motion log.
+After the slippage test was complete, the Texas Tech laptop hooked up to the Micro Motion unit was disconnected after the Micro Motion log had been saved.
+The data from the ION RTU was then downloaded and saved on to the Texas Tech laptop and backed up to a flash drive along with the Micro Motion log.

 The Texas Tech laptop was then reconnected to the Micro Motion meter for the next test.
 At this time the next test began if it was at the same pumping speed.
-If the next test was at a different speed the ABB variable speed drive was adjusted or the unit was locked out and tagged out and chained down to change the sheave.
+If the next test was at a different speed the ABB variable speed drive was adjusted.
 Once the speed change was complete, the next test was begun repeating the procedure.
 Lufkin Procedure

-Lufkin dynamometer data was collected using the Sam quick dyno by Texas Tech employees.
-As the well analyzers recorded data, a dynamometer card was collected approximately once every five minutes and downloaded to the Texas Tech lap top for future analysis.

-Once the test was completed, the data from the Wood Group RTU and ION RTU were then downloaded and saved on to the Texas Tech laptop and backed up to a flash drive along with the Micro Motion log.
+Lufkin dynamometer data was collected Lufkin Automation employees.
+As the well analyzers recorded data, a dynamometer card was collected.
+Once the test was completed, the data from ION RTU was then downloaded and saved on to the Texas Tech laptop and backed up to a flash drive along with the Micro Motion log.
 The Texas Tech laptop was then reconnected to the Micro Motion meter for the next test.
-At this time the ABB variable speed drive was adjusted or the unit was locked out and tagged out and chained down to change the sheave.
+At this time the ABB variable speed drive was adjusted for the next test.
 Once the speed change was complete, the next test was begun repeating the procedure.